dddddjdddjddjdjdd/soysay/README.md

 --markiplier    Uses the Markiplier soyjak

+--chud          Uses the Chudjak

+Note: If no options are provided, soysay will use the standard soyjak

 ## Future plans
 - Make it so you don't need to put your string in quotation marks
 - Make arguments work properly so they don't have to be placed after the string

 ## Building
 Requirements:
-- Python 3.8 or higher
+- Python 3.8.0 - 3.11.x
 - Py2exe 0.13.0.1

 Method: